nitya308/nuggets-game/IMPLEMENTATION.md

 				insert gold symbol * item for the key location have set item be null by default set_insert the input argument set into this set

+#### static void insertGold
+	sscanf the string key into an integer key if counters_get the key from the gold counter returns > 0 print a gold symbol * to the item (item in newly visible set)

+#### static void insertPlayers
+	if set_find the string key in the players set returns not null insert its return value into the item (item in newly visible set)

+#### static void mergeHelper
+	if set_find the string key (from seen-before) returns null for newly-visible insert the key into newly visible, with dummy char “g” item

 #### grid_displaySpectator
 	if grid, gold counter, player locations set all not null,